 New York City is comprised of the Bronx, Brooklyn, Manhattan, Queens, and Staten Island commercial real estate submarkets.
 These are also the five boroughs of New York City, and make up the entire NYC region.
 Demand for office space here is among the strongest in the world.

-The most recent report from the Office of the New York State Comptroller shows that, as of 2016, there was approximately 550 million square feet of office space in New York City.
-The commercial real estate market in New York City sees tremendous demand from a variety of business sectors, including the finance, real estate, and healthcare industries.
+The most recent report from the Office of the New York State Comptroller shows that, as of 2016, there were approximately 550 million square feet of office space in the metro.
+The commercial real estate market in the city sees tremendous demand from a variety of business sectors, including the finance, real estate, and healthcare industries.

 With over 1,500 office buildings in New York City larger than 50,000 square feet, it's difficult to choose favorites.
-Some of the more notable office properties in the City include 270 Madison Avenue in the Murray Hill neighborhood, Forty One Madison in the NoMad neighborhood, and Brookfield Place - 200 Vesey Street in the Battery Park City area of New York.
+Some of the more notable properties in the City include 270 Madison Avenue in the Murray Hill neighborhood, Forty One Madison in the NoMad neighborhood, and Brookfield Place - 200 Vesey Street in the Battery Park City area.

 New York City, NY Commercial Inventory Breakdown

 Total: 618,577,850 SF

 - 50k to 100k SF: 40,736,281 SF / 6.59% of total office